Entry-Level Law Enforcement FAQ

 Yes, when examination results are issued, candidates who pass the exam will be placed on a ranked list for each announcement for which they applied, which is called an eligible list.
 Candidates who pass the examination will be placed on the list in accordance with N.J.A.C.
 4A:4-3.2(a) “Order of names on eligible lists” and notified by mail of their rank and score.

-Applicants are required to complete the residency portion of the application.
+Applicants were required to complete the residency portion of the application.
 Please note that your residency may be different from your mailing address.
 Residency information will be used to place your name in the appropriate tier for municipal and/or county eligible lists.
 You must be a legal resident of the jurisdiction you list as your residency as of the announcement closing date, and as of the appointment date for some jurisdictions.
 Please check with the municipality or county for their residency requirement.

 Effective September 1, 2011, all employees of State and local government must reside in the State of New Jersey, unless exempted under the law.
 In addition to this requirement, most positions offered by the titles announced in the LEE have very specific residency requirements.
 When applying for an individual jurisdiction, it was important to read that jurisdiction’s job announcement carefully so that you understood the residency requirements (the section of the announcement labeled “Open to Residents of”).
 For example, some municipalities require you to live in that municipality to be eligible for that position, while other municipalities may allow you to live in a nearby town within the same county to be eligible for that position.
-In addition, you needed to make sure you were using the correct residency code on your job application.
+In addition, you needed to make sure you are using the correct residency code on your job application.

 You must meet the veteran’s preference requirements of the N.J.
 Department of Military and Veterans Affairs (NJDMVA) in order to claim veteran’s preference for any examination.
 If you did meet those requirements, you should have claimed veteran’s preference on the application form and submitted the required proof to be awarded the preference for the titles associated with the LEE and all future CSC examinations.
 If you did not submit the required documentation, you were not able to claim veteran’s status for this announcement.